|

 While I have valued the insight that "dreams come in the service of wholeness," as a general principle, I have a certain leeriness about "general principles" or absolutes as the nature of MIND includes contradictions, paradoxes, resting side by side with ease.
 One of the areas of caution, is to assume that the "child at the door" can ever fully comprehend the nature of some of the discussions overheard.
 Put more simply, can the isolate "self/ego mind" really have any point of objectivity on the larger scope of Self/Great Mind.

-Where this question comes to it's sharpest point, is in regard to autonomous complex elements and the nature of evil, markedly big questions to be sure.
+is in regard to autonomous complex elements and the nature of evil, markedly big questions to be sure.
 Having served in the front lines of inpatient child/adolescent/adult psychiatric programs for twenty-five(25) years, I have been confronted and confounded by some of the more troubling disruptions of consciousness possible.
 I think it a bit too "easy" to make assumptions about "wholeness" and the nature of what can be encountered while exploring transpersonal space.

 By it's very nature, it's "transpersonal" and to make assumptions that it is all to the good, denies the very real aspect of evil in the world, and it's necessary inclusion in any discussion of "Mind/God."
 There is material that is truly "Other" however that is understood, and I find it incautious to assume that it has my best interests in mind.